Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 # JHelioviewer Design #

 In contrast to the 31k lines of code to implement all its many features, the core JHelioviewer design is very simple and can probably be expressed in a couple of thousands of lines of code.
 The principle of separation of concerns is applied throughout.
 Objects are asked to update themselves, they proceed to do so independently, and they report back when done.
-There are essentially no locks and no data structures synchronized between threads.
+There are essentially no locks and few data structures are concurrently accessed by threads.

 The program is driven via three timers: